-English Church Architecture -
+English Church Architecture.

-EYKE, All Saints (TM 317 518) (December 2014 [sic])
+EYKE, All Saints (TM 317 518),

-(Bedrock: Neogene to Quaternary, Red Crag Formation)
+(Bedrock: Neogene to Quaternary, Red Crag Formation.)

 This is a fascinating little building (shown, above left, from the southwest), ostensibly consisting of just a chancel, nave and porch to judge from a superficial external inspection, but actually comprising the remains of a small cruciform church which once had a central tower and transepts.
-The clue to its real character is the change in the masonry part way along the north wall of the nave, together with the three-light Perpendicular window with supermullioned drop tracery (illustrated above right) inserted in the blocked round-headed arch a few feet to the left (east).
+The clue to its real character is the change in the masonry part way along the north wall of the nave, together with the three-light Perpendicular window with supermullioned drop tracery (illustrated below left) inserted in the blocked round-headed arch a few feet to the east.
 This section of the nave was formerly the crossing before the tower and transepts were demolished - a state of affairs made manifest immediately one enters.
 A less marked change in the rubble walling can also be made out in the corresponding position to the south, but no other remnants of Norman work can be found outside apart from one tiny window, high up in the chancel N. wall, east of the mean cross-gabled modern vestry, and, just possibly, a large round-headed window in the E. wall of the nave to the south, where it juts out beyond the line of the chancel.
-Otherwise, the earliest windows in the church are Early English and consist of a renewed lancet and a window with Y-tracery in the S. wall of the chancel, and in particular, a three-light window with intersecting tracery in the S. wall of the crossing (or, as it appears, the eastern portion of the nave) (as shown below left).
+Otherwise, the earliest windows in the church are Early English and consist of a renewed lancet and a window with Y-tracery in the S. wall of the chancel, and in particular, a three-light window with intersecting tracery in the S. wall of the former crossing (or, as it now appears, the eastern portion of the nave) (as shown below left).
 The tall restored windows on either side of the nave, with flowing tracery beneath segmental-pointed arches, are obviously Decorated (but are they too tall to be original?), and the chancel N. and E. windows, the latter with supermullioned drop tracery, strong mullions and a castellated supertransom above the central light, are both clearly Perpendicular.
 The nave W. window and the porch are the work of Edward Charles Hakewill (1816-72) (D.P.
-Mortlock, The Guide to Suffolk Churches, pub.
-The Lutterworth Press, 2009), an indifferent architect from an equally indifferent architectural family.
-The small mediaeval, square-headed windows have been re-set, and the inner doorway, like the nave N. doorway, carries a series of mouldings above jambs provided only with wide flat chamfers.
+Mortlock, The Guide to Suffolk Churches, Cambridge, The Lutterworth Press, 2009, p.
+169), an indifferent architect from an equally indifferent architectural family.
+The small mediaeval, square-headed windows in the porch have been re-set, and the inner doorway, like the nave N. doorway, carries a series of mouldings above jambs provided only with wide flat chamfers.